SD › Boston Best Hotels

 Boston Hotels – Tips & Advice

-- The best neighborhoods in Boston for visitors are Back Bay (upscale shopping, dining, close to attractions), Downtown (the historical heart of Boston, where the action is), The Waterfront (best views, close to attractions), and Beacon Hill (quiet neighborhood, but walking distance to attractions).
+- The best neighborhoods in Boston for visitors are Back Bay (upscale shopping, dining, close to attractions), Downtown (the financial district and historical heart of Boston, where the action is), The Waterfront (best views, close to attractions), and Beacon Hill (quiet neighborhood, but walking distance to attractions).

-- Best Luxury Hotels in Boston: Boston Harbor Hotel (classic, New England luxury) • Mandarin Oriental (best spa retreat) • Omni Parker House (most historic)
+- Best Luxury Hotels in Boston: Harbor Hotel (classic, New England luxury) • Mandarin Oriental (best spa retreat) • Omni Parker House (most historic)

-- The best restaurants are Grotto (Best Italian), Yvonne’s (best for celebrating), RUKA (best new restaurant), Yankee Lobster Company (best seafood), Mooo… (best steakhouse).
+- The best restaurants are Grotto (Best Italian), Yvonne’s (best for celebrating), RUKA (best sushi/Nikkei restaurant), Yankee Lobster Company (best seafood), Mooo…. (best steakhouse).

 - The best cannoli is at Mike’s Pastry.